peruukki/nhl-score-api/README.md

 - `scores` object: each team’s goal count, plus one of these possible fields:
   - `overtime`: set to `true` if the game ended in overtime, absent if it didn’t
   - `shootout`: set to `true` if the game ended in shootout, absent if it didn’t
-- `teams` array: away team first, home team second
+- `teams` object: away and home team names

 ## Requirements